TV Tropes Needs Your Help

 - It is the central trope of the anime Yu-Gi-Oh!, where skilled players have an uncanny ability to always draw the "only" card that will help them, even if it is the ONLY copy of that card in their entire 40-60 card deck.
 In the manga on which the series is based, this is explicitly a superpower of the main character, but in the anime, it appears to be a function of skill and faith, particularly in the English dub by 4Kids Entertainment.

 - This is a common scenario in Yu-Gi-Oh!: the Big Bad or someone like him is about to duel for the first time.
 His opponent will manage to summon their strongest monster on the very first turn.
 Even if, nay, especially if, that card is Awesome but Impractical.
 They will have the exact combination of cards in their hand to play it.
-Examples include Weevil and Rex taking on Sigfried in the Kaiba Corp tournament only to get hit hard by Ride of the Valkyries, "the D's" first opponent summoning a powerful monster and also two monsters to make him completely immune to attack and having Nightmare Wheel facedown only to get wiped out by Destiny Hero Plasma, Edo Phoenix summoning Dogma on his first turn only for it to get killed by Plasma (unusual in that Edo won that duel anyway).
+Examples include Insector Haga and Dinosaur Ryuzaki taking on Siegfried in the Kaiba Corp tournament only to get hit hard by Ride of the Valkyries, "The D's" first opponent summoning a powerful monster and also two monsters to make him completely immune to attack and having Nightmare Wheel facedown only to get wiped out by Destiny Hero Plasma, Edo Phoenix summoning Dogma on his first turn only for it to get killed by Plasma (unusual in that Edo won that duel anyway).
 Yeah, this is a predictable formula.

 - Detailed in the manga is the 'spirit of the cards', which serves as a Karma Meter mechanic for the game.
 Play nobly, treat your cards well, don't sacrifice willy-nilly, be cool and your luck increases.
 Be a jerk, cheat, try to cheat, your luck goes spiraling downwards.
 One should think the jerks would get it.